-However, things got complicated when the company decided to only launch the devices in certain areas of the world.
+However, things got complicated when the company decided only to launch the devices in some world regions.
 Here in the United States, we couldn’t get the OnePlus 7, with only the 7 Pro being available from T-Mobile and even the official OnePlus online store.

-Ultimately, it didn’t really matter, because the OnePlus 7 ended up being more like a OnePlus 6TT, in that it looked a lot like the OnePlus 6T and only offered some nominal internal upgrades.
-It was a great phone, certainly, but with T-Mobile still selling the OnePlus 6T, there simply was no reason to have a clone of it on the next shelf over.
+Ultimately, it didn’t really matter, because the OnePlus 7 was more like a rehash of the OnePlus 6T.
+It looked like the OnePlus 6T and only offered some nominal internal upgrades.
+It was undoubtedly a great phone, but with T-Mobile still selling the OnePlus 6T, there was no reason to have a clone on the next shelf.

-In that sense, the OnePlus 7 Pro ends up being the true follow-up to the OnePlus 6T.
+In that sense, the OnePlus 7 Pro is the proper follow-up to the OnePlus 6T.

 OnePlus 7 fast facts:

-- The OnePlus 7 launched with Android 9 Pie and its most recent official update was Android 10.
-It will receive Android 11 this year and very likely receive Android 12 in 2021.
+- The OnePlus 7 launched with Android 9 Pie, and its most recent official update was Android 11.
+OnePlus says it will get Android 12 in 2022.

-- The two major upgrades the OnePlus 7 saw as compared to the OnePlus 6T was in the processor and cameras.
-The processor got an upgrade to the Snapdragon 855 and the cameras got bumped from 2018 sensors to 2019 sensors, including a 48MP main.
-However, nearly every other spec is the exact same across both phones.
+- The two major upgrades the OnePlus 7 saw as compared to the OnePlus 6T were in the processor and cameras.
+The processor got an upgrade to the Snapdragon 855.
+The cameras got bumped from 2018 sensors to 2019 sensors, including a 48MP main.
+However, nearly every other spec is the same across both phones.

 - Shortly after the launch of the OnePlus 7, the company announced a red colorway of the phone.
-This colorway — simply called Red — was exclusive to the OnePlus 7 with no other phones in the 7 series getting it.
+This colorway — simply called Red — was exclusive to the OnePlus 7.
+No other phones in the 7 series got it.